simonbreiter/katacoda-scenarios/docker-from-scratch/step1.md

+In this tutorial we build a docker image from scratch, literally.

 ## Dockerfile

 When building Docker containers you define your base image in your `Dockerfile`.
 The scratch image is the smallest possible image for docker.